-B O mb Threat Checklist me: Caller phone # (if available):Your name Instructions Im and courteous. • Keep the caller talking for as long as ListerDo no n. possible. ot interrupt the caller. • Record the exact words of the caller.
-Questions to Questions to 1.
-When n is the bomb going to explode? re is the bomb right now? kind of bomb is it? does the bomb look like?does the bomb?does the bomb?
-J. VVIIY and you place the bomb: Try to detern nine the following (underline as appropriate): Caller's Identity Male, female, child, hard to distinguish Voice Loud, soft, whisper, deep, raspy, pleasant, slurred speech, other Accent Strong, not strong, local, not local, foreign, regional, specify Speech Fast, slow, distinct, distorted, stutter, nasal, slurred, other Language Excellent, good, fair, poor, foul, other Manner Calm. angry. rational. irrational. coherent. incoherent. deliberate. emotional Background Noises kground Office, machines, heavy equipment, animals, music, quiet voices, crowd, airplanes Additional In formation: Receiving Te ephone Number (the phone you used): dial 222 fron after the call, CONTACT 911 and then notify Safety and Security (334-6042, or speed a your Office/Classroom phone, or via the Mobile App), instructor/direct supervisor.
-Do ne else until instructed to do so by the Police, Safety and Security or instructor/direct
+الله الله الله الله الله الله الله الله b Threat Checklist Date: Time: Caller ID #: Instructions: • Listen. m and courteous. interrupt the caller.
+Keep the caller talking for as long as possible.
+Record the exact words of the caller.
+Questions to a ask: Where What I What of is the bomb going to explode? is the bomb right now? kind of bomb is it? does the bomb look like? id you place the bomb?
+Try to determ ine the following (underline as appropria ate): Caller's Identity Male, female, child, hard to distinguisl n Voice Loud, soft, whisper, deep, raspy, pleasant, slurred speech, other Accent Strong, not strong, local, not local, foreign, regional, specify Speech Fast, slow, distinct, distorted, stutter, nasal, slurred, other Language Excellent, good, fair, poor, foul, other Manner Calm, angry, rational, irrational, coherent, incoherent, deliberate, emotional, righteous, laughing, slurred speech, other Background Noises Office, machines, heavy equipment, animals, music, quiet voices, crowd, airplanes, street traffic, driving, party, echo, other Additional Info ormation: Receiving Tele ephone Number: Person Receiv ing Call:

+Immediately after the call, CONTACT 911 and then notify Safety and Security (334-6042, speed dial 222 from your office/classroom phone or via the YC Mobile app) or instructor/direct supervisor.
+Do not tell anyone else until instructed to do so by Safety and Security or instructor/direct supervisor.